supervisely-ecosystem/ui-widgets-demos/selection/002_select_team/README.md

 ## Introduction

+**`SelectTeam`** widget in Supervisely is a dropdown menu that allows users to select a team from a list of available teams.
-This widget is a select team input, clicking on it can be processed from python code.
-In this tutorial you will learn how to use **`SelectTeam`** widget in Supervisely app.
+Clicking on it can be processed from python code.
+This widget is particularly useful when working with multiple teams in Supervisely and allows to easily switch between team in applications.

 [Read this tutorial in developer portal.](https://developer.supervise.ly/app-development/widgets/selection/selectworkspace)